The blind-spot in your cybersecurity monitoring strategy

 And yet, we still see the frequency and scale of attacks rising, and the financial and operational impact of these incidents increasing.
-We know it’s a battle of attrition and things would far worse if we weren’t making the efforts we do, but we’d be negligent if we didn’t ask ourselves occasionally, “are we doing this right?”.
+We know it’s a battle of attrition and things would far worse if we weren’t making the efforts we do, but we’d be negligent if we didn’t scrutinise our (best) practices occasionally.

 I can’t offer you a universal epiphany that the whole cybersecurity industry will get behind (sorry), but there is one area I will point my figure at and suggest that we are philosophically missing a trick; that of monitoring.